CenterForSpatialResearch/mapping_architecture_urbanism_humanities/3_MakingData.md

   * Output shapefile: '311_BlkGrp'
   * Check `Add result to canvas` so the new shapefile is added to the map.
 * Once you have all your settings ready, click `OK` and let it run.
 Once it's done, click `Close`.
 You will see your new layer on the map.
-* If you right-click on the new layer (311_BlkGrp) and choose 'Open Attribute Table' you will see that the last field is called '311_Count' and it contains the number of points joined to each block group.
+* If you control-click / right-click on the new layer (311_BlkGrp) and choose 'Open Attribute Table' you will see that the last field is called '311_Count' and it contains the number of points joined to each block group.
 We will use this field to symbolize the block groups.
-* To actually symbolize the layer, right-click on it and choose `Properties`, and in the Style tab change the 'Single Symbol' drop-down menu to 'Graduated'.
+* To actually symbolize the layer, control-click / right-click on it and choose `Properties`, and in the Style tab change the 'Single Symbol' drop-down menu to 'Graduated'.
 * Next, in the 'Column' drop-down menu select the '311_Count' field to symbolize and click on the `Classify` button to load the values.
-* You will notice that qGIS automatically classifies the values into 5 categories.
+* You will notice that QGIS automatically classifies the values into 5 categories.
 Also, if you look at the settings on the top right-hand side you will see that the software uses an 'Equal Interval' method for this classification.
 However, if you click `OK` and look at the resulting map you will notice that most block groups fall within the first group, the one that goes from 0 - 145.8 and that very few are fall in the other ones.
 In fact, it seems like there is one single block group with more than 400 complaints (located in Queens), which is skewing the whole classification method upwards.
 This is clearly an outlier and the classification method should not be based on this particular block group.
 * Instead, go back to the properties and change the classification method to 'Natural Breaks (Jenks)' which deals better with datasets that are not normally distributed.
 You can find out more about this classification method [here](https://en.wikipedia.org/wiki/Jenks_natural_breaks_optimization).
 * You can change your color ramp or the individual colors or strokes of each of the classes.
 You can also change the number of classes the data is divided into but note that normally, we can only really differentiate between 5 or 6 classes.
 * Once you are done with the classification, click `OK` to apply it to the layer and see your results on the map.